Menuable/Accessible-Widgets/README.md

       - [MenuWidget Init Options ](#menuwidget-init-options-)
   - [Roadmap ](#roadmap-)

 Accessible Widgets is a plug-and-play utility package that allows developers easily improve the accessibility of their web widgets.
-With a start of 2 widgets to choose from, this package will automatically add AND update the necessary ARIA attributes for your widgets and handle the keyboard navigation also automatically.
-All widgets are created and have the keyboard navigations describes in [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/patterns/).
+With a start of 2 widgets to choose from, this package will automatically add AND update the necessary ARIA attributes for your widgets as well as handling the keyboard navigation automatically.

+All widgets follow the keyboard navigation guidelines in the [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/patterns/).

 ## Getting Started <a name="introduction"></a>